shuanglufeixxxx/wulei-server/README.md

 # Wulei-server
-The backend project for Wulei fansite.\
+This is The backend project for Wulei fansite.\
+The frontend project for Wulei fansite is [here](https://github.com/shuanglufeixxxx/wulei)\
-This is the updated version of my old repository https://github.com/sparrowtree/wulei-server
+This project is migrated and upgraded from my old github ([sparrowtree](https://github.com/sparrowtree/wulei-server))
 ## Setup local MySQL Server
 install MySQL Server 5.7\
 add 'export PATH="/usr/local/mysql/bin:$PATH"' to ~/.bash_profile